JeremyFunk/hidefiles/README.md

 The generated config file will be located in the root directory of your project and is called ```hide-files.json```. **Please do not rename, delete or move it**.
 Hide Files won't be able to find the config.

 ## Editing the config

+Editing the config works the same way for project and global configs.

 The newly generated config file will look as follows: